 Babies born with bladder outlet obstruction can experience mild to severe problems.
 Among the more severe are kidney failure and respiratory insufficiency, a condition in which the lungs cannot keep up with the body’s oxygen needs.

-The Cincinnati Fetal Center offers comprehensive diagnostic tests and the latest treatments for bladder outlet obstruction.
+The Cincinnati Children's Fetal Care Center offers comprehensive diagnostic tests and the latest treatments for bladder outlet obstruction.
 Just as important, our team of specialists takes time to explain test results, answer questions and discuss treatment options.
 We understand that parents are facing difficult decisions, and we provide as much support as possible every step of the way.

 Bladder outlet obstruction can be diagnosed using ultrasound, which can provide details about the urinary tract and the amount of amniotic fluid in the womb.
 Additional tools can help refine the diagnosis.
 They include: